SUPPORTING YOU & HOW WE CAN HELP

 Individual and Family/ Whanau Counselling

-Our counsellors offer sessions to help you talk about your loss and grief in a caring way and help you make sense of the change that is taking place in your life.
+Our counsellors offer a caring space for you to talk about your loss and grief and help you find ways to manage the changes taking place.

 Specialised Child Counselling

 We work with children from age 6 or parents of children younger than 6 to support them to optimise the child’s development and wellbeing as they adjust to loss.

 Sometimes people can feel they can’t speak up because of the expectations our culture has about grieving.
 To be told things such as “it’s time you moved on” or “you’ll find a new partner” can make it difficult to continue expressing your grief.